hadron-sclang/hadron/doc/Hadron-Compilation-Stages.md

 # Hadron Compilation Stages

-## Lexing produces a Token stream
+## Lexing produces a token stream

 The source is lexed into tokens using a token analyzer state machine built using Ragel.
-Using Lexer.rl as input, Ragel generates Lexer.cpp at build time, which contains the lexing state machine.
+Using `src/Lexer.rl` as input, Ragel generates `src/Lexer.cpp` at build time, which contains the lexing state machine.
+We lex in a separate stage from parsing to enable fast lexing of sclang input for situations like a syntax highlighter re-using just the lexer in Hadron.

-## Parsing produces a Parse Tree
+## Parsing produces a parse tree

 The goal of parsing in Hadron is to produce a *parse tree* only, meaning a tree representation of the input tokens identified by the lexer.
 This is different from LSC which lexes, parses, and does some optimizations to the parse tree all in one pass.
-The parse tree is built by the Parser defined in Parser.cpp.
+The parse tree is built by the Parser defined in `src/Parser.yy`, which Bison processes into `src/Parser.cpp` at build time.

-## Syntax Analysis produces an Abstract Syntax Tree (AST)

-The Syntax Analyzer uses the parse tree to build a lower-level Abstract Syntax Tree (AST), in which nodes have no required relationship to the input source.
-This AST is used to identify control-flow structures (`if`, `while`, `do`), and to locate scoped variables and arguments.
-The Syntax Analyzer object is found in SyntaxAnalyzer.cpp.

-It would be cool if we could drop the original source code after this, so any string_view references to the code can't live past the Parse Tree.

-## AST Optimizations and Tree Transformations

-Type deduction and code lowering can happen here - also dead code elimination, others.

-## Code Generation produces a Control Flow Graph of Blocks with HIR

-Since the AST has variable references organized with type deductions in place, as well as control flow structures readily identified, it is now possible to generate Blocks of code containing the lower-level Hadron Intermediate Representation (HIR) defined.
-These blocks are organized into a Control Flow Graph form.

-## LLVM IR Backend Code Generation produces LLVM IR for (possibly AoT only) Compilation

-CFG => SSA => LLVM IR => LLVM => Machine Code

-## GNU Lightning Backend Code (fast(er) path)

-CFG => Register Spilling => GNU Lightning IR => Machine Code
+## SSABuilder lowers the parse tree to Hadron Intermediate Representation (HIR)

+Hadron Intermediate Representation is defined in `src/include/hadron/HIR.hpp`.
+HIR is designed for conversion by the `src/SSABuilder.cpp` object from the parse tree directly into [Static Single Assignment](https://en.wikipedia.org/wiki/Static_single_assignment_form) (SSA) form.
+SSA form simplifies several of the optimizations that Hadron can perform on input code, and also is very important to the type deduction system, because SSA simplifies tracking modifications of variable values across branches in code, which may impact their type.

+## CodeGenerator assigns registers and emits Lightening machine code

+Processor register allocation is an NP-hard problem.
+Register allocation is also very important for compiled code speed, as registers are by far the fastest form of storage on a computer.
+Some recent work in compiler research (see Bibliography) explores performing register allocation from code in SSA form, instead of first translating code out of SSA form and then performing the register allocation.
+This approach is also attractive to JIT compilers because it saves a step in the compilation process, therefore saving on compilation time.

+To support both ARM and x86 processor architectures Hadron uses [Lightening](https://gitlab.com/wingo/lightening), a fork of [GNU Lightning](https://www.gnu.org/software/lightning/).
+These libraries expose a rough "consensus" machine code instruction set as a series of C functions that, when called, emit processor-specific machine bytecode to the JIT buffer.
+This allows Hadron to write one machine code generation backend and cover both processor backends.